harana-oss/depyler/.github/instructions/instructions.instructions.md

     c.
 Be unique and specific to the intention of the test.
     d.
 Avoid unnecessary complexity.
 Keep tests simple and focused.
 3. Before creating a new test file look for existing files that can be extended.
+4. Cargo tests are run with "cargo test --test ..."

 ## Code